lpaschke16/lpaschke16/README.md

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on... a JavaScript Adventure game!
 - 🌱 I’m currently learning ...
 JavaScript
 - 👯 I’m looking to collaborate on ...
 Python
 - 🤔 I’m looking for help with ...
 JavaScript and App Development